 Priorities are what we do.
 Everything else is just talk!

-2013 christian ceo conference 2013 leaders conference aca affordable care act american dream Biblical principle buck jacobs business practices c12 founder c12 greensboro c12 group chic-fil-a chris patton christian Christian business owners christian ceo Christians christ’s ambassadors in the marketplace clear and present danger complacency count the cost dan cathy daniel dean burnside digital dr king easter economy expansion faith family family owned business florida gay marriage general motors genesis good friday good news pest solutions great by choice habitat for humanity of greater greensboro healthcare health insurance hhs mandate hobby lobby integrity jesus jim collins joshua lawsuit leaders leadership macy’s pest control company marketplace mlk nashville national group nonprofit nourish the dream obamacare opryland paul podcast sba scripture separation of Church and State small business succession survey technology tourism working on my business pt1
+2013 christian ceo conference 2013 leaders conference aca affordable care act american dream amicus brief Biblical principle buck jacobs business practices c12 founder c12 greensboro c12 group chic-fil-a chris patton christian Christian business owners christian ceo Christians christ’s ambassadors in the marketplace clear and present danger complacency conestoga wood specialties count the cost customer sacrifice customer satisfaction customer service dan cathy daniel dean burnside digital dr king easter economy expansion faith family family owned business florida gay marriage general motors genesis good friday good news pest solutions great by choice habitat for humanity of greater greensboro healthcare health insurance hhs mandate hobby lobby integrity jesus jim collins joshua lawsuit leaders leadership macy’s pest control company marketplace mlk nashville national group nonprofit nourish the dream obamacare opryland paul podcast religious freedom rolling stones sba scotus scripture separation of Church and State small business southwest airlines succession survey technology tourism us supreme court working on my business pt1

 written by: Buck Jacobs

 "Not that I have already obtained all this, or have already been made perfect, but I press on to take hold of that for which Christ Jesus took hold of me.
 Brothers, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus."
 (Philippians 3:12-14)